 - Upload all supporting documents:

-- Request an official transcript reflecting conferral of bachelor’s degree.
-Submit official transcripts reflecting conferral of bachelor's degree from a regionally-accredited university.
-Applicants with international degrees should contact an Enrollment Counselor for more information.
+- Request an official transcript reflecting conferral of bachelor’s degree or above.
+Applicants with international degrees should contact an enrollment counselor for more information.

 - Be classified as graduate level.